-- 24. On March 7, 2020 Governor Cuomo declared a State of disaster Emergency for the entire state of New York as a result of COVID-19. - 25.
-On March 12, 2020, Governor Cuomo set restrictions on large gatherings. - 26.
-On March 20, 2020, the State of New York issued a stay at home order that all non-essential workers must stay at home as a result of COVID-19.
-This order has been extended to at least May 15,2020. - 27.
-On April 17, 2020 the State of New York ordered all individuals over the age of two to wear face covering when in a public place. - 28.
-Plaintiff's dental practice is unable to operate due to the stay-at-home orders for public safety issued by the Governor of New York and the State of New York generally, and have submitted a claim to its insurance carrier related to such losses.
-Plaintiff's dental office may only perform emergency dental care but not routine dental care. - 29.
-Further, on April 10, 2020 President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiffs.
+22. On March 7, 2020 Governor Cuomo declared a State of disaster Emergency for the entire state of New York as a result of COVID-19.

+23. On March 12, 2020, Governor Cuomo set restrictions on large gatherings.

+24. On March 20, 2020, the State of New York issued a stay at home order that all nonessential workers must stay at home as a result of COVID-19.
+This Order has been extended to at least May 15,2020.

+25. On April 17, 2020, the State of New York ordered all individuals over the age of two to wear face covering when in a public place.

+26. Plaintiff's live event sound and stage business is unable to operate due to the stayat-home orders for public safety issued by the Governor of New York and the State of New York generally.

+27. Further, on April 10, 2020 President Trump seemed to support insurance coverage for business loss like that suffered by the Plaintiff.